Vengeance on Varos: Home media

 Vengeance on Varos was released on VHS in the UK in 1993 as part of the Doctor Who 30th Anniversary celebrations.
 It was released on DVD in the UK on 15 October 2001.
 The DVD commentary is provided by Baker, Bryant, and Shaban (Sil).
 This serial was also released as part of the Doctor Who DVD Files in issue 68 on 10 August 2011.
 A Special Edition DVD was released on 10 September 2012.

 In 2013 it was released on DVD again as part of the "Doctor Who: The Doctors Revisited 5-8" box set, alongside Earthshock, Remembrance of the Daleks and the TV movie.
 Alongside a documentary on the Sixth Doctor, the disc features the serial put together as a single feature in widescreen format with an introduction from then showrunner Steven Moffat, as well as its original version.

 It was released as part of the "Doctor Who The Collection: Season 22" blu-ray box set on 20 June 2022.
-An extended cut of the story, featuring almost sixteen minutes of previously unused footage, was included as an bonus feature.
+An extended cut of the story, featuring almost sixteen minutes of previously unused footage, was included as a bonus feature.